 Woodlands and savannahs are defined as having sparse tree canopies (25-60% closure) and typically a species-rich herbaceous layer.
 Pine savannahs, most notably of longleaf pine, were once fairly common in the Gulf Coast region, although their geographic extent is now considerably reduced.
 Upland examples are called flatwoods, and their soils tend to be well-drained, sandy loams or silt loams that are often acidic and nutrient poor.
 In wetter sites, these habitats are called pine savannah wetlands, wet flatwoods or wet savannahs, and they can feature impressive stands of pitcher plant flowers in the spring.
 Some pine savannah wetlands have an impermeable hardpan layer not far beneath the surface that keeps the water table high during the rainy season but prevents moisture from rising through it during the dry season.
 This fluctuation between saturated and dry soils may play a key role, in combination with fire, in preventing the encroachment of trees and shrubs into the savannahs.
 Examples of these beautiful habitats are in Big Thicket NP and Gulf Islands National Seashore.

 At San Antonio Missions NHP, there are small sections of woodlands dominated by huisache (Vachellia farnesiana) or mesquite (Prosopis glandulosa) with occasional thornscrub elements, such as granejo (Celtis pallida) and pricklypear (Opuntia englemannii).
-Like some of the park's forested sections, these areas developed from old-field habitat and may represent a transitional stage to forest.
+Like some of the park's forested sections, these areas developed from old-field habitat and may represent a transitional stage.

 Upland ecosystems that are dominated by shrubs are called shrublands, scrublands or simply scrub.
 In these habitats, shrubs form a thick to sparse layer no taller than 5 meters (16.4 feet [ft]) in height, and there are few to no overstory trees.
 At Palo Alto National Historical Park, there is Tamaulipan thornscrub on the park's lomas, which are higher elevation ridges left by historic river meanders.
 The thornscrub habitat consists of a rich assemblage of extremely thorny shrubs interspersed with prickly pear cactus and tree yuccas.
 These areas are particularly important habitat for the park’s resident population of Texas tortoises.
 The Rancho de las Cabras section of San Antonio Missions NHP also has similar thornscrub habitat with diverse species including Texas persimmon (Diospyros texana), lotebush (Ziziphus obtusifolia), brasil (Condalia hookerii), blackbrush (Vachellia rigidula) and Texas kidneywood (Eysenhardtia texana).